Small business owners were constantly approaching Dana Gordon for legal advice.

-What makes her stand out besides working virtually from her home to cut down on overhead and dealing specifically with small business owners with fewer than 10 employees is that she offers a flat fee for most services, something she says is rare in the law world.
+What makes her stand out - besides working virtually from her home to cut down on overheads and dealing specifically with small business owners, typically with fewer than 10 employees - is that she offers a flat fee for most services, something she says is rare in the law world.
 (Her hourly fee is $225).

 She left her position as British Columbia Medical Association (BCMA) in-house counsel, where for four years she was responsible for negotiating and drafting contracts with the provincial government.

 "Prior to that, I was a litigator with a small downtown firm," Gordon, said, adding she has practiced law in the province for more than seven years.
 "Going out alone with no guaranteed paycheque, while balancing a mortgage and family, is not something everyone wants to do at this point in their lives.